JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 so reading a wire that simply hasn't been driven yet this cycle returns that zero — never a bare `0` for a struct/array-typed wire.
-Reading a wire name that was never discovered at all (an actual bug, not a normal "not yet driven" state) raises `RuntimeError` rather than silently returning `0` — this used to fall back to a bare `int 0`, which crashed confusingly several frames away the first time a caller accessed a field on it (see `_discover_wire_names` below for the discovery gap that used to trigger this).
+Reading a wire name that was never discovered at all (an actual bug, not a normal "not yet driven" state) raises `RuntimeError` rather than silently returning `0` — a bare `int 0` fallback would instead crash confusingly several frames away, the first time a caller accessed a field on it.
+See `_discover_wire_names` below for how wire names are discovered.

 ```python
 def _sim_wire_read(name: str)               # returns current value; records reader dependency; raises if name was never discovered